-I did not make as much progress professionally as I would have liked, since being here in America.
-Much of this has to do with being a victim of domestic violence, and landing in a transitional home, just trying to shield my son as best that I could.
-We are now free, however; I am divorced and have no baggage to drag me down.
-My son supports me in my endeavors and I feel strongly that I am now at the moment in my life when I can devote even more energy to dentistry than I have ever been able to do before.
+I did not make as much progress professionally as I would have liked since being here in America.
+Much of this involves being a domestic violence victim and landing in a transitional home, trying to shield my son.
+We are free; I am divorced and have no baggage to drag me down.
+My son supports me in my endeavors, and I feel strongly that I am now at the moment when I can devote even more energy to dentistry than I have ever done before.
 As a result of heightened discipline, organization, and passion, I feel strongly that I am in a position to excel in your program.